 The best reason for any business decision is: "This will help us serve our customers better."

 While the way most companies currently use live chat may appear to do this, the reality is quite different.
-Let's walk through three ways this typically manifests itself in businesses:
+Let's walk through four ways this typically manifests itself in businesses:

 1. Live chat isn't a fix for system speed.

 Modern buyers want information, and they want it now.

 Ten minutes might seem like more than enough time to respond to a customer or prospect query.
 But because most companies' systems require patchworking, the median frontline marketing, sales, and customer support employee spends 45 to 60 minutes a day slogging through their systems.

 There's a mismatch in how quickly customers want a response and how fast your team can actually deliver that response.

 36% of buyers plan to increase their usage of chat tools this year, while 60% of buyers plan on keeping usage the same, meaning your chat volume (and your team's workload) will only increase.